SUwonglab/PECA/comparative_regulatory_analysis.md

                                   --motif_file /full/path/to/MotifTarget.txt
 sh PECA_compare_withoutENCODE.sh Group1.txt Group2.txt All_sample_name.txt --Design_Matrix covariates_knock.txt
 ```
+Motif-scan is the most time and space consuming step in PECA so that user can scan motifs first and give it to PECA as input to avoid doing motif-scan agian and agian for multiple samples or multiple runs.
 Here the MotifTarget.txt is a three-column tab-delimited text file.
 We can obtain this file from Homer by following the script.
 ```
 findMotifsGenome.pl region.txt hg19 ./. -size given -find ./Data/all_motif_rmdup -preparsedDir ./Homer/ > MotifTarget.bed
 cat MotifTarget.bed|awk 'NR>1'|cut -f 1,4,6 > MotifTarget.txt